aayushii29/aayushii29/README.md

 # Hi there, I’m Aayushi! 👋

 ## About Me
-I’m Aayushi, a passionate enthusiast of Data Structures and Algorithms, Competitive Programming, and Machine Learning.
+I’m Aayushi, a passionate enthusiast of Computer Science and Mathematics.
 I'm always eager to learn and collaborate on exciting projects.

 - 🌱 **Currently Learning:**
   - Data Structures and Algorithms